Updated 25 November 2020

 Air flow will be increased by College doors remaining open where possible, weather permitting, noting that security will be maintained.

-Personal hygiene products including sufficient soap and hand sanitiser will be available and adequately re-stocked in each classroom and staffing areas.
-Students will be encouraged to bring their own personal supply of hand sanitizer.
+Personal hygiene products including sufficient soap and hand sanitizer will be available and adequately re-stocked in each classroom and staffing areas.
+Staff and students will be encouraged to bring their own personal supply of hand sanitizer.

 Restructuring the staffing areas layout to achieve physical distancing has taken place with common use objects such as photocopier signage and hand sanitizer provided for use prior and after photocopying.

-Staff, students, contractors, volunteers and visitors must wear a Face Mask while on school grounds and while traveling to and from school.
+Staff, students, contractors, volunteers and visitors must wear a Face Mask whilst indoors, unless an exemption applies.
 This must be a Face Mask; it cannot be a bandana.
 Staff are not required to wear a Face Mask while teaching unless they wish to do so.
 Face Mask breaks can be taken for a short time, and may occur when eating and drinking, but should then be put back on as per the DHHS guidelines.
+Face masks are not required outdoors except where physical distancing cannot be maintained.
+It is a requirement to carry a mask at all times.

 Limiting the number of students and staff on the College grounds at any given time in one area, briefings and staff meetings will remain online or with physical distancing in place if face to face.